 Vaporized jasmine has a stimulating effect on the autonomic nervous system, thus resulting in increased alertness and greater saturation of blood oxygen.
 It also promotes relaxation.

-The oil has also been shown to increase the function gamma-aminobutyric acid (GABA), the chemical messenger in the brain that binds with neurons to reduce their activity.
+The oil has also been shown to increase the function of gamma-aminobutyric acid (GABA), the chemical messenger in the brain that binds with neurons to reduce their activity.

 Jasmine essential oil is best used in a diffuser, but can also be applied topically when diluted with a carrier oil or in a bath.